battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

         - Do you understand how this storage tech works?
 Are you utilizing the storage system optimally or committing unnatural acts; i.e. are you applying a high rate of random access updates in an object storage?
         - Will the storage system handle anticipated future scale? i.e. total available storage, read operation rate, write volume, etc.
         - will downstream users and process be able to retrieve data in the required SLA
-        - Are you capturing metadata about schema evolution, data flows, data lineage and so forth? metadata has a significant impact on the utility of the data and represents an investment in the future; dramatically enhancing discoverabilty and institutional knowledge to streamline future projects and architecture changes
+        - Are you capturing metadata about schema evolution, data flows, data lineage and so forth? metadata has a significant impact on the utility of the data and represents an investment in the future; dramatically enhancing discoverability and institutional knowledge to streamline future projects and architecture changes
         - is this a pure storage solution (obj store) or does it support complex query patterns (cloud data warehouse)
         - Is the storage system schema-agnostic (obj store), flexible schema (Cassandra), enforced schema (cloud data warehouse)
         - How are you tracking master data, golden records data quality, and data lineage for data governance?